BenGane/N-body-Simulation/README.md

 - To run the benchmark script, first build the application by executing `bash make.sh`, then execute `benchmark.sh`.
 This runs the `nbody` command line simulation using a different number of threads and compares their execution times.

 ## Errors Encountered
 - During the development of the project, I encountered an issue where my energy calculations were fluctuating significantly between iterations.
-The root cause was in my kinetic energy function where I was using incorrectly using positional values to compute `velocity^2`.
+The root cause was in my kinetic energy function where I was incorrectly using positional values to compute `velocity^2`.
 - I also encountered an issue where my multi-threaded program was updating the position of bodies using `velocity(t+1)` rather than `velocity(t)`.
 To counteract this issue, I synchronized the threads using a barrier.
 The barrier makes sure that the correct velocity values are used when each of the threads are updating the positions of their assigned bodies.
 - The last issue I encountered was that some of my calculations were returning `-nan`, i.e. not a number.
 This was due to the fact that my distance function was in some cases returning zero, and thus other functions were attempting to divide values by zero.
 To fix this, I changed my distance function so that it returns `1e-10` instead of zero, in the case that the actual distance between the two bodies is zero.